What is SOCKS proxy? Definition, SOCKS5 & benefits explained

 For developers and data scientists, SOCKS proxies are essential tools for web scraping.
 When you use a bot to collect data from a website, sending too many requests from a single IP address will get you banned.

 It is easy to get confused between the different privacy tools available.
-Let’s clarify how SOCKS proxies compare to the other common options.
+This section clarifies how SOCKS proxies compare to the other common options.

 The main difference lies in their intelligence and flexibility.

-• HTTP Proxies are “smart” but limited.
+• HTTP proxies are “smart” but limited.
 They are designed specifically for the HTTP/HTTPS protocol.
 They can interpret web traffic, which allows them to strip out ads or compress data to load pages faster.
-However, if you try to use an HTTP proxy for a video game or a torrent client, it simply won’t work.
+However, if you try to use an HTTP proxy for a video game or a torrent client, it simply will not work.

-• SOCKS Proxies are “dumb” but versatile.
-They don’t look at the data; they just push it.
+• SOCKS proxies are “dumb” but versatile.
+They do not look at the data; they just push it.
 This means you can use a SOCKS proxy for literally any application that connects to the internet, giving you far more freedom.

 This is the most frequent question we encounter.
 The answer depends entirely on your goal: Security vs. Performance.